 Currently, fundcraft does not consider principal adverse impacts of investment decisions on sustainability factors.
 The data required for identifying and weighting principal adverse sustainability impacts is not sufficiently available in the market or not of sufficient quality. fundcraft will regularly review the data situation and, if the situation changes, reassess the possibility of taking into account principal adverse impacts of investment decisions on sustainability factors as part of its internal strategy.

-If you are interested in our service offering and would like to hear more or request a demo, please reach out to us through our contact form.
+If you are interested in our offering and would like to hear more or request a demo, please reach out to us through our contact form.
 Please provide details about your alternative investment fund, such as fund size, domiciliation, and asset class.
 We will revert to you shortly.